Kingki19/DSS-for-business-location-suggestion/README.md

-# DSS for business location suggestion using AI
+# DSS for business location suggestion using ~AI~ AHP
 Create decisison with ease to help you support business decision for location expansion

 ### Reason why i make this